Last updated: September 28, 2023

 Then we created an invitation to collect RSVPs.
 The platform that I like the best is Mixily, but many Gen-Zs use Partiful now.

 It is important to collect RSVPs!
 It will let your guests know what to expect, give you an accurate headcount, and boost your attendance when you collect RSVPs for your party.

 It turns out that many adults love dinosaurs.
 We received many RSVPs.

 But then a LOT of people showed up.
 Everyone wanted to bring friends.

 Everyone attending the party received a name tag from me.

 I have a hard time remembering names.
 Name tags also help people who are introverts.

 We also did icebreakers.
-Everyone went around the circle (a big circle!) and very, very quickly said their name and what they do for work.
+Everyone went around the circle (a big circle!) and quickly said their name and what they do for work.

 The big thing to know is this:

 Icebreakers are good to help people make new friends.